EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign_3_modify_country_model.md

 `emodpy-hiv`.
 To use this new country model in the `ZambiaWithLongLastingPrep_coc` frame, you need to update the frame to reference it.
 For simplicity in this tutorial, move the file to the frame directory and import it directly in `campaign.py`.

+!!!
+Important
-*Ideally, if you want to make the new country model reusable, you can put it in the `emodpy_hiv/country` directory and import it in `campaign.py`.
+    Ideally, if you want to make the new country model reusable, you can put it in the `emodpy_hiv/country` directory and import it in `campaign.py`.
 Please see [step g](#g-optional-public-zambiawithlonglastingprep-country-model) for more details.
-For the current step in this tutorial, we will keep it simple and just move the file to the frame directory.*
+For the current step in this tutorial, we will keep it simple and just move the file to the frame directory.

 Modify the import statement in `campaign.py`, `config.py`, and `demographics.py` to import the `ZambiaWithLongLastingPrep` country
 model: